-To further enhance school hardening Senate Bill 7030 also directed the Department of Education's Office of Safe Schools to convene a School Hardening and Harm Mitigation Workgroup.
-This workgroup is comprised of subject-matter experts in the area school physical site security.
-Among the areas this workgroup will be evaluating are access and functional needs; Crime Prevention Through Environmental Design (CPTED); data management and reporting; emergency planning and incident management; interior access control and alarms; mass notification, emergency notification and emergency communications; personnel, policies and procedures; surrounding area and community partnerships; tier/valuation methodology; transportation; and youth mental health and behavioral threat assessment.
+To further enhance school hardening, Senate Bill 7030 also directed the Department of Education's Office of Safe Schools to convene a School Hardening and Harm Mitigation Workgroup.
+The workgroup is comprised of subject-matter experts in the area of school physical site security.
+Among the areas this workgroup will evaluate are access and functional needs; Crime Prevention Through Environmental Design (CPTED); data management and reporting; emergency planning and incident management; interior access control and alarms; mass notification, emergency notification and emergency communications; personnel, policies and procedures; surrounding area and community partnerships; tier/valuation methodology; transportation; and youth mental health and behavioral threat assessment.

-The school hardening workgroup began its work in the fall of 2019.
-The workgroup plans to meet in various locations throughout the state.
+The school hardening workgroup began its work in the fall of 2019 and plans to meet in various locations throughout the state.
 Their work will include touring schools of various sizes, interviews with school administrators and engaging other safe school offices throughout the United States.

 The workgroup's report is due to the director of the Office of Safe Schools by August 1, 2020.
 It is required to contain a "prioritized list for the implementation of school campus hardening and mitigation strategies and the estimated costs of and timeframes for implementation of the strategies by school districts and charter schools."
-The OSS director is required to also submit recommendations to the commissioner of the Department of Education on monitoring and compliance enforcement of the workgroup's recommendations.
-All of these recommendations are then required to be submitted to the governor and legislature by September 1, 2020.
+The OSS director is required to also submit recommendations to the commissioner of the Department of